modelscope/data-juicer/docs/DJ_SORA.md

 ---

 Data is the key to the unprecedented development of large multi-modal models such as SORA.
 How to obtain and process data efficiently and scientifically faces new challenges!
-DJ-SORA aims to create a series of large-scale, high-quality open source multi-modal data sets to assist the open source community in data understanding and model training.
+DJ-SORA aims to create a series of large-scale, high-quality open-source multi-modal data sets to assist the open-source community in data understanding and model training.

 DJ-SORA is based on Data-Juicer (including hundreds of dedicated video, image, audio, text and other multi-modal data processing [operators](Operators_ZH.md) and tools) to form a series of systematic and reusable Multimodal "data recipes" for analyzing, cleaning, and generating large-scale, high-quality multimodal data.